 4. Hepburn Springs Spa Weekend – Have a chocolate indulgence

 I drove past the sign to the Chocolate Mill about 3 times before I headed in.
 It wasn’t my fault – no one could reasonably be expected to pass by a sign that elicits memories of the classic Gene Wilder Charlie and the Chocolate Factory chocolate river more than 3 times without turning right.

-The Mill is about a 5 minute drive out of Daylesford heading towards Castlemaine.
+The Chocolate Mill is about a 5-minute drive out of the town of Daylesford heading towards Castlemaine.
 It is quite a big place.
-There is a lot going on outside which was not being used due to the cold weather – many tables and kid-friendly playgrounds etc.
+There is a lot going on outside the Chocolate Mill which was not being used due to the cold weather – many tables and kid-friendly playgrounds etc.

 5. Hepburn Springs Spa Weekend – the Spa!

 I don’t think you can come to Daylesford and not have some kind of spa treatment.
 There are many on offer but I decided to go with the classic – Hepburn Bathhouse & Spa.
 This is actually the first spa I ever went to circa 20 years ago and I was entranced.
 Where had spas been all my life?
 Since that critical visit, I have visited many spas of different forms and shapes in many places.
 I was quite excited at heading back to the place where it all started…..